shubhamborade1411/Number-of-Orders-Prediction-with-Machine-Learning/README.md

 - Whether the product was on discount or not
 - Number of orders placed
 - Sales
-- Now in the section below, I will take you through the task of the number of orders prediction with machine learning by using the Python programming language.
+- Now in the notebook uploaded above, I will take you through the task of the number of orders prediction with machine learning by using the Python programming language.